-Why do I need road cycling shoes?
+1. Why do I need road cycling shoes?

-This allows you to engage all your legs muscles, quadriceps, calf and hamstring when pedaling.
+Fitted and adjusted properly, the ball of your foot should be on top of the pedal spindle.
+This allows you to engage all your legs muscles, quadriceps, calf, and hamstring when pedaling.
 When you use flat pedals, you only engage your quadriceps as you can’t pull the pedals up because your shoes are not clipped into the pedals.

-Carbon fiber soles are usually found in top level performance shoes.
-They’re very lightweight, stiff and provides a very efficient power transfer as compared to plastic soles.
+Carbon fibre soles are usually found in top-level performance shoes.
+They’re very lightweight, stiff, and provides a very efficient power transfer as compared to plastic soles.

-And that’s where a carbon-injected or carbon composite soles come into picture.
+And that’s where carbon-injected or carbon composite soles come into the picture.
 They’re a mixture of plastic or nylon with carbon fibre.

-How often you ride and how long you ride will ultimately determine the break in duration.
+How often you ride and how long you ride will ultimately determine the break-in duration.

-Yes you can.
-In fact many female cyclists do that.
+Yes, you can.
+In fact, many female cyclists do that.